sakkewairah/movieApp/README.md

-# movieApp
+Labwork-3
-Labwork-3 an app using Ionic and API calls.
+Movieapp an app using Ionic and API calls.